-The Board’s Policy for 4+2 internship program limited work role was retired on 1 June 2017 as relevant information was moved into the revised 4+2 guidelines that started on 1 June 2017.
+The Board’s Policy for 4+2 internship program limited work role was retired on 1 June 2017 as relevant information was moved into the new 4+2 guidelines that started on 1 June 2017.

 Work roles still need to be psychological in nature and provide a breadth of experience that allows all the core competencies and key requirements of the internship to be developed and demonstrated.
 In particular work roles must enable you to develop skills using a range of psychological tests and instruments and intervention strategies – either all in one work role or over two or more work roles.
-Therefore most limited work roles will not be affected by the revised guideline.
+Therefore most limited work roles will not be affected by the new guidelines.

 If your work role is limited in relation to the lifespan competency then the specific requirement for 770 hours in each broad lifespan stage no longer applies.
 You still need to achieve the competency but there is now more flexibility to develop and demonstrate the competency in different ways.
 Therefore you may choose to revise your internship plan to have fewer client contact hours in a lifespan stage and more time spent on other activities that develop this competency – such as professional development and simulated learning activities.

 If you are adjusting your lifespan hours you don’t need Board approval; your supervisor can approve the change if they are confident that they will still be able to assess your achievement of this competency.
 The supervisor has ultimate responsibility for assessing competence and therefore has discretion to introduce requirements such as extra tasks or specific foci for case reports that are additional to the Board’s minimum requirements, if necessary for them to make a confident assessment of your competence.

-For more information refer to the revised guideline and the fact sheet for transitioning to the revised guidelines on the 4+2 internship page.
+For more information refer to the new guidelines and the fact sheet for transitioning to the new guidelines on the 4+2 internship page.

 All applications for approval of an internship are considered on their individual merits and your work role will be considered together with other aspects of your internship plan that will contribute to your development of the eight core competencies.